I'm re-editing my first two books. I've republished the first one, so if you've purchased it, you'll want to download the updated version.

 “Lord Egromont!
 You have arrived!”
 A sweet, musically sounding voice floated across the room.

-Adeline turned to see a regal lady excusing herself from her conversation to approach them.
-She had elegantly styled chestnut hair, and her vivid blue eyes sparkled warmly.
-She wore a deep sapphire gown adorned with delicate lace and a simple strand of pearls, accentuating her graceful figure.
+A regal lady excused herself from conversation and approached with a graceful air.
+Her chestnut hair was elegantly styled, and her vivid blue eyes sparkled warmly.
+A deep sapphire gown, adorned with delicate lace and a simple strand of pearls, accentuated her refined figure.

-Catherine waved a dismissive hand.
-“No need for apologies.
-You are here now, and that’s what matters.”
-She addressed the ladies with a smile.
+“A minor inconvenience,” Catherine replied with a dismissive wave.
+“You’re here now, and that’s what matters.”
+Her smile extended to the young ladies.
 “I’m delighted you’ve brought guests, my friend.”

-Catherine gave a warm nod to Adeline before addressing Evelyn.
+A warm nod was directed toward Adeline before Catherine turned her attention to Evelyn.
 “Yes, I remember you, Lady Evelyn!
 My, you’ve grown into a beautiful young lady.
 Have you made your debut yet?”

-Catherine clapped her hands with enthusiasm.
+Clapping her hands in delight, Catherine’s eyes lit with enthusiasm.
 “How exciting!
 We must discuss your plans.
 I’ve arranged a walking tour through Mayfair later this week—a perfect opportunity to find some additions to your wardrobe.”

 A subtle clearing of the throat from the man beside her prompted Catherine to turn, a smile of recognition gracing her lips.
 “Ladies, may I introduce our host and my wonderful husband, Arthur Wellesley, Duke of Wellington.”